 The cards are a great investment in something that students can do that measurably adds to their skill set.
 Students who build their vocabulary do not only gain on their SAT.
 They understand more advanced readings and write more eloquently right now in high school and they will benefit from that ability in college and beyond.

-Have a comment to share about this subject or my article?
-Please let me know via Twitter or in the Comments section below.
-To get an email about my next article, please click on "Subscribe" directly above "Comments."
+If you found this article helpful, please share with friends via Facebook or Twitter!
+Have a comment about this subject or my article?
+Please let me know via Twitter and in the Comments section here.
+To get an email about my next article, please click on "Subscribe."